 Visit the Hermione boatyard to see the building of a replica frigate from the 18th century before it sails the Atlantic in 2015.
 Tour the Musée de la Marine, once home to naval captains who sailed the world, and the Ecole de Médecine Navale, founded in 1722 to train surgeons for warships.

 The Jardin des Retours features exotic plants brought home by naval expeditions, and the Begonia Greenhouse shelters 1500 colourful varieties.
-The extraordinary house of 19th century naval officer and writer Pierre Loti is another must-see with its flamboyant themed rooms that represent Medieval, Gothic and Renaissance styles.

 Recent articles about Rochefort